 Our PhD training programme is designed to help students develop their research skills, and there are also opportunities to engage with the University’s lively research culture through events and seminars hosted by a wide range of research networks.

-Download our Postgraduate brochure here: ICS pg brochure 2013 (pdf).
+Download our Postgraduate brochure here: SMC pg brochure 2014.